 Life Insurance in Spain for Expats: The Cross-Border Guide

 Many expats arrive in Spain assuming the UK life policy they've paid into for years will simply do its job if the worst happens.
 Often it will pay — but how, when, and after how much tax can be a nasty surprise for the family left behind.
 This guide explains the cross-border issues.
-When you're ready, see our life insurance page or get a quote.
+When you're ready, see our full life insurance in Spain guide or get a quote.

-Not necessarily — but it's worth understanding the trade-offs.
-A UK policy you already hold can stay in force, but at claim time your family faces UK-language paperwork, currency conversion, and a payout that is still taxable in Spain if you were resident here.
-A Spanish policy is written in Spanish law, pays into a Spanish bank account, and is built for exactly this situation.
+Not necessarily — but it is worth understanding the trade-offs before you rely on a UK policy from abroad.
+A UK life policy you already hold can usually stay in force after you move, because most pay out on death wherever in the world it happens.
+The catch is everything that happens after the death: your family deals with UK-language paperwork and a UK call centre, the payout arrives in sterling and has to be converted and transferred, and the proceeds are still taxable in Spain if you were tax-resident here.
+A Spanish policy is written in Spanish law, pays in euros into a Spanish bank account, is findable through the official Spanish register (below), and is built for exactly this situation.

 Will my UK life policy pay out if I die in Spain?